Félix Tomi

-Félix Tomi (born 31 August 2000) is a French professional footballer who plays as an attacking midfielder for Bastia.
+Félix Tomi (born 31 August 2000) is a French professional footballer who plays as an attacking midfielder for club Bastia.

 Career

 Trained as a youth by AC Ajaccio, Tomi made his first team debut with the club in a 3–1 Ligue 2 win over US Orléans on 14 December 2018.
 He went on to make ten Ligue 2 appearances in the 2018–19 season, but was overlooked and had to play in the reserve team in Championnat National 3 in the 2019–20 season.
 In July 2020 he left AC Ajaccio and signed for Championnat National side Le Mans.